 CNAs juggle a variety of responsibilities, and their days are filled with non-stop action.
 The precise nature of their duties varies depending on where they work.
 A CNA working in a hospital is likely to have a completely different workday than one who works in a nursing home.
 Regardless of work environment, however, all CNAs act as assistants to nurses, including RNs and LPNs.
 They generally work more closely with patients than any other health care professionals, and they report crucial information regarding patients to senior nurses.
 Most CNAs would agree that their work is demanding but rewarding.

 Certified nurse assisting has been and continues to be an immensely popular line of work.
-It’s easy enough to see why when you consider a few things.
+It's easy enough to see why when you consider a few things.
 First, becoming a CNA is generally quick and easy.
-Unlike becoming an RN or even an LPN, the training is very brief.
-Most CNA training programs run 12 to 16 weeks.
+Unlike becoming an RN or even an LPN, the schooling is very brief.
+Most CNA programs run four to 12 weeks.
 Upon finishing, you can immediately take your certification exam, earn your license and start applying for jobs.
 Speaking of jobs, they are plentiful, and the field is expected grow ever more in the years to come.
-Although they’re entry-level workers, CNAs earn well above minimum wage and typically enjoy excellent benefits.
+Although they're entry-level workers, CNAs earn well above minimum wage and typically enjoy excellent benefits.

 A Flexible Profession